 What drew you to working as an End of Life Doula?

-My interest in End of Life work was sparked by personal experiences as a caregiver to my Mother.
-The time I spent helping her transition was an incredible gift as I was able to give her the best death I could – she helped me into this world and I, in turn, helped her out.
+My interest for End of Life work was sparked by personal experiences as a caregiver to my Mother.
+The time I spent helping her transition was an incredible gift as I was able to walk her through a dignified death experience – she helped me into this world and I, in turn, helped her out.
 The intimacy one can share with the dying is an experience that fills your heart with love.
 This journey with my Mother fuelled my interest into a passion – my dedication to End of Life care by helping those at the End of Life and their families on this journey is a beautiful reality that gives me such gratitude and honour.
-Discussing death at any age or any circumstances is what completes our life.
+Discussing death at any age or any circumstancs is what completes our life.
 A complete life includes a good death.

 What training and education did you take to become an End of Life Doula?